Bruno Fuchs, holist

 Or even a gift.

 It is a funny thing, attention.
 It has the tonal complexity of musical sound.
-We need a relaxed, focused, sober and good-humoured kind of attention.
+At trying times, it is best to have a relaxed, focused, sober and good-humoured kind of attention.
 Of course, the object of our attention often also evokes powerful emotions.
 As philosophers, we hold it gently at arm’s length, regarding it with the mild, benign curiosity and the bemused humour of the veteran naturalist.
 We may even hum a little tune.

-I personally believe that if there is anything to be said at all about the purpose of humans, it is this: we are born to sing.
+I personally believe that the purpose of humans is to sing.
 When I look at the most content and happy people I know, this is what I see: whatever they do, they appear to be singing.
 They may even dance a little.

-When applied to human situations, the philosophical way of looking at things is sometimes like a reverse empathy.
+Applied to human situations, the philosophical way is like a reverse empathy.
 “What if this were not my life situation, but that of somebody else?
-What would I think if I had no dog in this race?
-How would I see it if this was not my tragedy but someone else’s comedy?”
-This does not mean that being moved is prohibited during philosophical operations: if we come across powerful emotions, we handle them with respect and patience, and once they let us, we regard them with the same playfully curious eye.
+What would I think if I had no dog in this race?”
+This does not mean that being moved needs to be avoided on philosophical journeys: if we come across powerful emotions, we treat them with respect and patience, and once they let us, we regard them with the same playfully curious eye.

-I can help you to apply that way of thinking to your own life, to your own things (or those of anyone else, for that matter), and if we both find it agreeable, we can practice together until you learn to do it alone, or until you decide you’ve had enough.
+I can help you apply that way of thinking to your own life and things, and if we both find it agreeable, we can practice together until you learn to do it alone, or until you decide you’ve had enough.

 *